An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Non-suitability of gap-based clusterability criteria for -means

 On the other hand, even if there are gaps between groups of data, for example those required by \cite{Epter:1999}, \cite{Awasthi:2012} or \cite{Balcan:2008}, $k$-means optimum may not lie in the partition exhibiting gap based well-clusterability property in spite of its existence, And not only for these gaps, but also for any arbitrary many times larger ones.
 As \cite{Epter:1999} is concerned, it may be considered as a special case of \cite{Balcan:2008}. \cite{Awasthi:2012} may be viewed in turn as a strengthening of the concept of \cite{Epter:1999}.
 So let us discuss a situation in which both perfect and nice separation criteria are identical that is of two clusters.
 We will show that whatever $\alpha$ we assume in the $\alpha$-stability concept, $k$-means fails to be optimal under unequal class cardinalities.
 Let these clusters, $C_A,C_B$ be each enclosed in a ball of radius $r$ and the distance between ball centres should be at least $4r$.
 We have demonstrated in \cite{MAK:2017:kleinbergaxioms} that under these circumstances the clustering of data into $C_A,C_B$ reflects a local minimum of $k$-means cost function.
 But it is not the global minimum, as we will show subsequently.
 So at least for $k$-means the criteria of Epter and Balcan and Awasthi cannot be viewed as realistic definitions of well-clusterability.
+Subsequently, whenever we say that a cluster is enclosed in a ball of radius $r$, we mean at the same time that the ball is centred at gravity centre of the cluster.

 For purposes of demonstration we assume that both clusters are of different cardinalities $n_A, n_B$ and let $n_A> n_B$.
 We show that whatever distance between both clusters, we can get such a proportion of $n_A/n_B$ that the clustering into $C_A,C_B$ is not optimal.